k8-mb/k8-mb.github.io/synopsis.md

 ![fourreal](/assets/covers/males-2506816_640.jpg)

-Dealing with fourreal is a daunting process.
+Buying an house in Berlin is not simple.
+If the seller is relate to _fourreal GmbH_ it becomes a daunting process.

 I have not seen anyone of fourreal until [six week before the delivery deadline][meeting-fourreal].
 And as soon as they appeared, it started a serie of meetings with them and the construction company.
+I tried my best to communicate as much as possible by email, but without succeeding.

 During these meetings, they provided us ambiguous, incomplete, and sometime false, information.
 They involved us in the negotiation with